vivliostyle/vivliostyle.org/_posts/2022-01-24-JavaScript-can-now-be-used-in-typesetting-by-Vivliostyle.md

 - [Q: Can foreign companies sign up for this service?<i class="fas fa-external-link-alt"></i>](https://dfo.dynacw.co.jp/support/support_faq_detail.aspx?qid=488&fcid=231)

-> Answer: Yes, only domestic companies can sign up.
+> Answer: Only domestic companies can sign up.
 However, editing work can be done outside of Japan.

 ## Other benefits of JavaScript support